Tencent/libpag/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Issue report
+name: Bug report
-about: Create a report to help us improve (For English Speakers.)
+about: Create a report to help us improve PAG (For English Speakers.)
 title: ''
 labels: ''
 assignees: 'domchen'